uday9998/uday9998/README.md

-- 👋 Hi, I’m Uday, a Cloud Security and DevOps Luminary
+- 👋 Hi, I’m Uday, a Cloud Security and DevOps Luminary (Current GitLab; Ex-Visa/AWS/AkamaiSophos)
 - 👀 I’m interested in Cloud/Network Security
 - 🌱 I’m currently learning Containers
-- 💞️ I’m looking to collaborate on Network/Cloud Security Tasks
-- I am a Seasoned Security Engineer with years of experience in Architecting/Implementing Cloud/Security/Network/CDN Solutions.
+- 👨‍🔬 I am a Seasoned Security Engineer with years of experience in Architecting/Implementing Cloud/Security/Network/CDN Solutions.
-- I have worked in AWS Company, and hence, I have a deep insight into AWS Cloud.
+- ☁️ I have worked in AWS Company, so I have a deep knowledge of AWS Cloud.
-- Worked on security and DevOps of the environments in AWS/GCP as well as Azure Cloud.
+- 🔒 Worked on security and DevOps of the environments in AWS/GCP as well as Azure Cloud.

 <!---
 uday9998/uday9998 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.